pingcap/tidb/docs/design/2018-08-29-new-planner.md

 }
 ```

-At the very beginning, there is only one group expression in a `Group`, after
+At the very beginning, there is only one group expression in a `Group`.
+After
 applying some transformation rules on certain expressions of the `Group`, all
 the equivalent expressions are found and stored in the `Group`.
 This procedure
 can be regarded as searching for a weak connected component in a directed graph,